UVM researchers test ways to green-up dairy farming

 “Can a dairy farm sequester as much carbon as they emit in their production system?
 Can a dairy farm be net zero?” asks Faulkner, a research associate professor at the University of Vermont.
 “In order to [answer] that we have to measure a lot of things.”

 That is why Faulkner is gathering soil samples in the middle of a corn field in St. Albans one morning in June.
 He is part of a team of UVM researchers investigating how to make Vermont’s dairy production more sustainable.
-They are midway into a six-year study called the Dairy, Soil, and Water Regeneration project administered by the Soil Health Institute, that involves seven universities and spans farms from Vermont, Wisconsin, Texas, Idaho, and California.
+They are midway into a six-year study called the Dairy Soil & Water Regeneration project administered by Dairy Management Inc. and the Soil Health Institute, that involves seven universities and a U.S. Department of Agriculture research site, and spans farms from Vermont, New York, Wisconsin, Texas, Idaho, and California.
 The idea is to test how methods such as cover cropping, no-till planting, and different fertilizer applications affect water quality, crop yield, economics, and greenhouse gas emissions.

 “A lot of the public thinks that greenhouse gas emissions in agriculture are mainly diesel fuel and electricity, and they are not,” Faulkner says.
 “They come from soil emissions and from manure.
 So, we are measuring gas emissions from these systems to see if we can determine if this new approach to growing feed and managing soil not only helps with resilience but helps with mitigation at the same time.”